-RACIN RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .01 Race Course: the start procedure that is most suited to the current conditions should be used.
-Note 2: There does not have to be breaking Surf in order to engage in this discipline, although it should take place on guide only, the course can change shape due to the size of the water available.
+RACII RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .01 Race Course: be breaking Surf in order to engage in this discipline, although it should take place on guide only, the course can change shape due to the size of the water available.
 Course size should be shown in the advance race instructions.
 Starts for this discipline should be flag or jetty start from pontoon or beach.
-Note 1: Any form of start procedure listed as per the P750 rules may be used and the boat/s prior to the race to show teams the course by water, explaining any safety issues.
-This event can be staged in two legs in one day or over two days, having individual legs of a minimum of 60kms per leg and a maximum of 150kms in total, it must be stated in the advance program.
+Note 1: Any form of start procedure listed as per the P750 rules may be used and the . •

-RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul their lanes and may decide to add a 1A mark further out for the start lap only to enable a longer start run. procedure that is most suited to the current conditions should be used. the event, including race regulations that should be read in conjunction with the UIM Rules in the advance programme.
+RACIN RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul their lanes and may decide to add a 1A mark further out for the start lap only to enable a longer start run. procedure that is most suited to the current conditions should be used. the event, including race regulations that should be read in conjunction with the UIM Rules in the advance programme.
 This event can be staged over several days having individual legs.
 Starts for this discipline can be any form of start procedure listed as per the P750 Rules.
 The race may not exceed 2h30.
 The leading boat will be declared the winner (and subsequent boats scored as they finish) after completing the next lap. .02 Wet Driver: (manoverbo ard) If any Pilot or Co-Pilot lands completely in the water or a boat get stuck on the beach during racing, the race will be stopped immediately, even before the red flag is flown.
 All competitors must stop, then come off the plane, clear the course and proceed to the line with extreme caution or as stated in Drivers Briefing.
 No re-fuelling, or changing set-up and get ready for an As per Surf except all restarts and re runs take place from the jetty/pontoon or beach and rule 564D.05 (Re-Run).
 Only if required by the OOD the Red Flag will be raised; the race will not stop if someone goes into the water in this discipline.

 re-run.
 The boat causing the stoppage is not allowed in any re-runs of that heat.
-Penalties are carried forward to any re- run/start of that heat.
+Penalties are carried forward to any re-run/start of that heat.
 Any boat that gets stuck on the beach may only re-start with the O.O.D.'s permission.
-If more than 2/3 of the race or re- start/run race has been completed then no re-run is required.
+If more than 2/3 of the race or restart/run race has been completed then no re-run is required.
 Restart can be from the beach or deep water start. .03 Racing buoys If a competitor misses or rides over a buoy and crosses the racing line on the inside of the course, he will be disqualified from that heat at the O.O.D's discretion.
 As per Surf.
 Deviation of the set course markers will result in disqualifications. .04 Additional Penalties The O.O.D must state at Drivers Briefing if there are any additional penalties that could occur on or off the water due to Force Majeure under the grounds of safety.
 As per Surf.
 As per Surf.

-RACI RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .05 Missing Buoys / deviation from the course.
+RACII RACING REGULATIONS AND RULES No. 564B Rule The M 'Shape (Surf) Circuit Longhaul .05 Missing Buoys / deviation from the course.
 If a Driver misses a buoy, he can re-take it if he has not crossed the racing line on the inside of the course.
-The boat in question does not have the right of way when re-entering the race course and must give- way to any competitor already on the correct course.
+The boat in question does not have the right of way when re-entering the race course and must giveway to any competitor already on the correct course.
 As per Surf.
 Deviation of the set course markers will result in disqualifications.